Ashley Peacock: 1995–2010

 After his relationship with Kelly ends, Ashley is involved in an on-off relationship with Maxine Heavey (Tracy Shaw).
 Eventually, Maxine moves in with Ashley at No.4 - Fred's house.
 When teenage runaway Zoe Tattersall (Joanne Froggatt) comes to Coronation Street, Ashley feels sorry for her and allows her to move in, but Maxine is uncomfortable with the arrangement and leaves.
 Eventually, Ashley falls in love with Zoe and sets out to be a provider for her and her baby daughter, Shannon.
 In 1999, Ashley and Maxine get back together, and finally marry in September.
 Ashley also finds out that his uncle, Fred, is actually his biological father.
 Fred tells Ashley about Kathleen and her reluctance to be a mother at a young age.

 In January 2003, Maxine is murdered by Richard Hillman (Brian Capron), leaving Ashley devastated.
 At Maxine's funeral, her boss Audrey Roberts (Sue Nicholls) causes a scene and accuses Richard of murdering Maxine and attempting to kill her and Emily.
 Later at the wake in The Rovers', Ashley is very angry with Audrey and does not accept her apology.
 However, he accepts the support of Audrey's daughter, Gail (Helen Worth), Richard's wife.
-Ashley is further devastated when a blood test confirms that Matt is indeed Joshua's biological father.
+Ashley is further devastated when a blood test confirms that Matt Ramsden (Stephen Beckett), who Maxine had a one-night stand with, is the biological father of Maxine's son Joshua, whom Ashley is raising.

 Ashley realises that he needs help looking after Joshua and hires a nanny, Claire Casey (Julia Haworth).
 Ashley and Claire bond over Joshua, and they eventually fall in love.
 In October 2004, Ashley proposes to Claire in The Rovers and she accepts.
 They get married on Christmas Day 2004.

+In August 2005, Ashley participates in a boxing match with another butcher, Marvin Maddocks, son of Eddie Maddocks, one of Fred's business rivals.
+After Fred discovers the Maddocks' have put up a poster criticising his and Ashley's meat, he confronts Eddie, wanting revenge, and Eddie suggests a boxing match between their sons.
+Ashley is scared due to Marvin being a featherweight amateur boxing champion but agrees to go ahead with the fight.
+When Claire expresses her concerns, Ashley attempts to call it off but changes his mind again after Marvin confronts him and insults Claire.
+When the boxing match takes place, Fred and Eddie start insulting each other again and Claire gets into a fight with one of Marvin's supporters.
+After a fight breaks out in the audience, Ashley and Marvin decide to diffuse the situation by calling the match a draw.